tomhrr/fsmu/README.md

 and the `muhome` configuration option (passed to the `mu` commands) can be set by using the `--muhome` option.

-There is roughly 20kB worth of disk overhead for each mail item that's indexed by way of the query directories, so 1,000 mail items has an overhead of about 20MB.
+There is roughly 20kB worth of disk overhead for each mail item present in the query directories.

 Debug and error information is logged using syslog.